Asian immigration to Australia: Japanese in Australia, Late 19th Century-Early 20th century

-Immigration Restriction Act of 1901 and White Australia Policy, 1901-1973
+Immigration Restriction Act of 1901 and White Australia Policy, 1901–1973

-The Immigration Restriction Act of 1901, also known as the "White Australia policy," was one of the first pieces of legislation passed following the establishment of the Commonwealth of Australia on January 1, 1901.
+The Immigration Restriction Act of 1901, also known as the "White Australia policy," was one of the first pieces of legislation passed following the establishment of the Commonwealth of Australia on 1 January 1901.
 This policy placed restrictions on non-European immigration and made it difficult for Asian immigrants to migrate to Australia.
-The act required that all migrants pass a European language dictation test in order to remain in the country, which most Asian immigrants were unable to pass due to the discretion of immigration officials.
+The act required that all migrants pass a European language dictation test to remain in the country, which most Asian immigrants were unable to pass due to the discretion of immigration officials.
 The White Australia policy was intended to keep Australia predominantly white, with 98% of the population being white at the time.
 In 1958, the requirement to pass the dictation test was removed, and in 1975, the Racial Discrimination Act effectively ended the White Australia policy by allowing for more Asian immigration to Australia.

 Korean Immigration to Australia

 There is evidence of a small number of Koreans in Australia as early as 1920.
 While it is unclear what prompted their arrival, they may have been the children of Australian Protestant missionaries who began work in Korea around 1885.
 A few also came to Australia between 1921 and 1941 for education.
 However, overall, Korean immigration was limited due to the restrictive immigration policies of the time.